Crooked, Messy, & A Little Dangerous

 For most of my life, I’ve felt caught between two bad options.

-That’s the dual danger of the Laurel Hells.
 You can be frozen in place for fear of losing whatever familiarity you have by going deeper, or you can run headlong into the brambles and forget the context of where you came from in the hopes of arriving absolutely anywhere that doesn’t seem so suffocating.

 The answer is to root your journey into what is known as you venture into the unknown future.
 Not trapped in place.
 Not pushing into terrain wildly without the care and respect the journey demands.